cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-DTQTIS-ETALONNAGE S2 MSI-EN.md

 # Project implementation

 The project objectives are as follows:
-* Provide support for the calibration of MSI sensors on board Sentinel-2A and 2B
+* Bring a support to the calibration of MSI sensors aboard Sentinel-2a and 2B

 The processes for carrying out the project are:
-* Study, regular progress meetings
+* Study, regular advancement meetings

 # Technical characteristics

 The solution key points are as follows:
-* Not applicable
+* Incommensurate